andrewcook6/natours/readme.md

 # Natours Application

 This project was built alongside a Node.js Udemy Course by Jonas Schmedtmann.
+The frontend was included in the course materials, while I implemented the backend with the guidance of the course.
 It utilizes modern technologies such as Node.js, Express, MongoDB, and Mongoose.

 ## API